anran-github/Accelerated-Learning-for-Neural-Model-Predictive-Control/readme.md

 </p>

-The neural MPC is trained following the novel hybrid training idea in our paper:
+The neural MPC is trained following the novel accelerated training idea in our paper:

     @article{li2025TrainingNMPC,
         title={Accelerated Learning for Neural Model Predictive Control},